alba1735/tRNAgraph/README.md

 * `--droprna` - Whether to drop samples that are not found in both type_counts files.
 By default, samples that are not found in both type_counts files are kept and filled with zeros.
   * Different sequencing methods as well as the input GTF for tRAX can yeild vastly different results.
 It is recommended to use the same GTF file and sequencing method for both input files to minimize this.
 * `--log` is wether to output a log of the shell commands used to generate the merged AnnData object.
 By default, the log will not be output.

+### Cluster

+The database object can be clustered using the `cluster` function.
+The following code will cluster the database object and save the result to the same database object:

+!!WORK IN PROGRESS!!

 ### Configuration